Episode Five-And-A-Half! The Dang Rules

 It has been a long, wonky road to get to this point.
 Between writing and editing and formatting and advertising (which I still royally suck at)… it’s a lot.

-If you’d like, you can read the first chapter of Peacebreaker for FREE right here.
+If you’d like, you can read the first chapter of Peacebreaker for FREE, then sign up for my newsletter and get a DRM free download link.

 Read and Enjoy.